 Before building, decide:

-- Will users sign in with SnapTrade OAuth, or will your backend sign API requests with a consumer key?
+• Will your backend sign API requests with a consumer key?

-- Where will credentials, OAuth tokens, and user secrets be stored?
+• Where will credentials and user secrets be stored?

 If the user owns the SnapTrade account, use the Personal model.
 If your app owns the integration and manages many end users, use the Commercial model.